 Slipmat

 A slipmat is a round-shaped pad, often made from felt, necessary for DJs who use a vinyl player.
-It’s worth saying that the slipmats do almost the same job as a turntable mat does, but they aren’t perfect for a home record system.
+IWhile slipmats can serve a similar purpose to turntable mats, they are not always the best option for a home record system.
 As they are primarily designed for DJing, they consider the possibility that a record can be scratched.

 The best turntable slipmats create the desired degree of slip during manual rotation of the plate.
 Considering this fact, the slipmats prevent excessive displacement which can negatively affect the quality of work.
 A unique sound comes out when a DJ moves the vinyl record back and forth, but such manipulations are obviously harmful to a vinyl setup and a record itself.
-However, thanks to a slipmat, the vinyl doesn’t wear out, and there is no damage to it from the DJ’s actions.
+The use of a slipmat can prevent damage to vinyl and minimize wear and tear caused by the DJ’s actions.

 So it turns out that it’s simply impossible to work on a vinyl player without a vinyl slipmat if you are a DJ, but it’s not what an average turntable owner needs at home.